 The backs of all the properties but one face 3rd Ave.
 Eleven parcels exist on the east side of the street, with four having street access.
 Of these four, only one has a building that currently accesses 3rd Ave., and the other three have driveways.
 Of these four properties, two property owners show up on record as owners, and the other parcels have all been tied back to these two owners.
-On the west side of the street, only one property owner owns the eleven abutting lots.
+On the west side of the street, only one property owner owns the eleven abutting lots which are all tied together by a building.

 Based on the lot size and creating a conventional structure with ramps, this site should be able to park over 600 standard size cars.
 This projection has taken into account circulation aisles and 90 degree perpendicular stalls.
+Automated parking would more than double the number of stalls.